nvanheyst/zmq_bridge_example/README.md

 Update CMD_VEL_OUT_TOPIC in jazzy_bridge to be whatever topic you're using to command in ROS2 Jazzy (will publish a TwistStamped)
 Update CMD_VEL_IN_TOPIC in humble_bridge to be whatever ROS2 Humble topic you're publishing to for command (Twist)

-You'll need the zmq bindings for Python: sudo apt install python3-zmq on Ubuntu 22.04 and 24.04
+You'll need the zmq bindings for Python:

+$sudo apt install python3-zmq

 ROS2 Humble Node can be run on the 22.04 computer with python3 humble_bridge.py
 ROS2 Jazzy Node can be run on the 24.04 computer with python3 jazzy_bridge.py